History of the Pigeon River

 How Rafting Came to Hartford

 The rebirth of the Pigeon River coincided with the rise of outdoor adventure tourism in the Appalachians.
 In the 1990s, as water quality improved and the Tennessee Valley Authority regulated dam releases upstream, local entrepreneurs saw an opportunity.
 The regular, predictable flows from the Walters Dam made the river ideal for whitewater rafting.
+Rafting companies sprang up in Hartford, offering guided trips on the river’s class II-III rapids.
+The exhilarating runs and stunning mountain scenery attracted thrill-seekers from across the country.
+Over the years, rafting on the Pigeon River has grown into a major industry, drawing thousands of visitors each summer and revitalizing the local economy.

 Beyond Rafting: A River’s Enduring Legacy